nytrogen-gfx/nytrogen-gfx.github.io/_posts/tools-mission.md

 * TOC
 {:toc}

-Mission:
+Tools | Mission
-An overview of the tool landscape for animators to get started:
+To provide an overview of the tool landscape for animators to get started in machine learning research and application:

 - Runway ML
 - Scraping Tools